nus-CS3219/RabbitMQ-Tutorial/README.md

 Unfortunately, When RabbitMQ quits or crashes, it will forget the queues and messages unless we tell it not to.
 To make sure that messages aren't lost, we need to mark **both the queue and messages** as *durable*.

-1. In both the `producer.js` and `consumer.js` files, find the line where the queue is declared and update it to (note a new queue name is used):
+1. In both the `producer.js` and `consumer.js` files, find the line where the queue is declared and update it to (note that a new queue name is used):

    ```javascript
    await channel.assertQueue("durable_message_queue", { durable: true });